ffzg-erudito/inter-testing-feedback-2018/design.md

 number of correctly answered questions, but only for the participants in the content-related test condition.
 The remaining three groups will not differ.

-1. There will be a main effect of feedback on the average proportion of chosen intrusive distractors.
-Participants receiving feedback will have a significantly higher average proportion of chosen instrusive distractors than participants receiving no feedback.
+1. There will be a main effect of feedback on the average number of chosen intrusive distractors.
+Participants receiving feedback will have a significantly higher average number of chosen instrusive distractors than participants receiving no feedback.

-1. We also expect to find an interaction effect of activity type and feedback presentation on the proportion of intrusive distractors chosen, but cannot set a specific hypothesis regearding its pattern.
+1. We also expect to find an interaction effect of activity type and feedback presentation on the number of intrusive distractors chosen, but cannot set a specific hypothesis regearding its pattern.

 # DESIGN BASICS